claudi/simple-java-game-engine/README.rst

-There is also a space invaders game developed initially without the engine, which was done initially to test the waters, and to make sure I fulfilled the assignment if I couldn't finish the engine.
+There is also a space invaders game developed initially without the engine, which was done initially to test the waters, and to make sure I fulfilled the assignment if I couldn't finish the engine in time.

 It is no coincidence these are all retro games: they are the only ones simple enough to be able to make use of this package.